DevExpress-Examples/asp-net-web-forms-grid-display-detail-data-in-popup-window/Readme.md

     }
     ```

-3. In the button's `Click` event handler, send a callback to a popup control and display the popup window with detail grid data on the callback.
+3. In the button's `Click` event handler, send a callback to a popup control and display the pop-up window with detail grid data on the callback.

     ```js
     function OnClick(s, e, categoryID) {